 - 1. APhA advocates that health care mergers and acquisitions must preserve the pharmacist-patient relationship. - 2.
-APhA supports optimizing the role of pharmacists in the provision of team-based care following health care mergers and acquisitions in order to: - Enhance patient experience and safety, - Improve population health, - Reduce health care costs, and - Improve the work life of health care providers.

-- 3. APhA asserts that the scope of review by federal agencies must have a focus on the impact of health care mergers and acquisitions on patient access and the provision of care to ensure optimal patient outcomes.
-Therefore, APhA calls for - Reform of the pre-health care mergers and acquisitions process, - Implementation of an ongoing post-health care mergers and acquisitions evaluation process to preserve patient choice and access to established patient-pharmacist relationships, and - Continuous transparent dialogue among stakeholders throughout the process.

-4. APhA calls for the Federal Trade Commission (FTC) to develop a task force to monitor health care mergers and acquisitions activity.
+APhA supports optimizing the role of pharmacists in the provision of team-based care following health care mergers and acquisitions in order to: - (a) enhance patient experience and safety; - (b) improve population health; - (c) reduce health care costs; and - (d) improve the work life of health care providers. - 3.
+APhA asserts that the scope of review by federal agencies must have a focus on the impact of health care mergers and acquisitions on patient access and the provision of care to ensure optimal patient outcomes.
+Therefore, APhA calls for: - (a) reform of the pre-health care mergers and acquisitions process; - (b) implementation of an ongoing post-health care mergers and acquisitions evaluation process to preserve patient choice and access to established patient-pharmacist relationships; and - (c) continuous transparent dialogue among stakeholders throughout the process. - 4.
+APhA calls for the Federal Trade Commission (FTC) to develop a task force to monitor health care mergers and acquisitions activity.